imoyer/stepdance/doc/readme.md

 - Although we use the convention of XYRθZE to name signals based on their duration, it is up to the system designer to assign these signals to particular axes of their machine.
 - **Stepdance modules read the DIR line at the falling edge of the STEP pulse.** In this way we differ from stepper drivers, which read at the rising edge of STEP.
 We do this to improve performance by only needing to fire an interrupt once per pulse, but has implications for compatibility with non-stepdance signalling sources.
 Future work will introduce alternative input modes to restore this compatibility.

+***
+## Examples
+Here we provide some example projects based around an AxiDraw plotter, which are aimed at introducing the functionality of Stepdance and library usage.
+These examples build on each other in the order they are listed.

+### "Step-A-Sketch" (Etch-A-Sketch)

+***
+## Stepdance Library Reference